 The nature of mankind, not much too poor and worthless,

-That God Almighty's Son to her be wed?
+That he to her the Highest's Son be wed?

 O awesome marriage feast,

 How is our flesh come into such great honor,

 And earth doth offer to his feet a footstool,(2)